501st Separate Naval Infantry Battalion: After Mariupol

 Despite 277 of the 300-person battalion surrendering in Mariupol, the unit's drone operators and anti-air unit continue to operate, attached to the remains of the 36th that was able to fight out of the city.

 On April 14, 2022, the unit shot down a Russian Orlan-10 drone.
 On June 29, 2023, the Battalion's "Gryphon" unit released a video of them using western anti-tank weapons to destroy Russian tanks.

 David Axe has alleged that after being rebuilt and replenished, the battalion returned to combat in the Kherson region in 2023, and took part in the combat north of Kharkiv near Vovchansk in the summer of 2024.

 The battalion participated in the Ukrainian operation in Russia's Kursk region.
 On 18 August 2024, a video was published of the battalion's soldiers removing a Russian flag in the village of Apanasovka in Kursk.
 On 13 September, it was reported that elements of the 501st had repelled a Russian assault on the nearby village of Vishnevka.

+On 16 March 2026 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.